j13z/reveal.js-math-katex-plugin/README.md

 ## Example

-To run the example in your browser, install reveal.js using npm (Node.js required):
+To run the example in your browser, clone or download this repository and install reveal.js using npm (Node.js required):

 From the repository root directory: `$ npm install reveal.js`